Ambassador Bridge: History

 However neither Ontario nor Michigan wanted to finance a river crossing.
 Michigan automakers subsequently decided to take the initiative to connect the Midwest to central Canada.
 After they created a bridge company, the project got into trouble when a Toronto financier hired to sell its securities instead embezzled the money and ran off, before ultimately committing suicide in a prison cell after conviction for murdering a drugstore clerk.
 The bridge boosters turned to New Yorker Joseph A. Bower, a businessman who specialized in rescuing mismanaged companies.
 Bower succeeded in raising the necessary initial $12 million.
 "The only way things can be done today, is by private business," said Henry Ford, who backed the project.
 The bridge was constructed with investment from Detroit business people incorporated as the Detroit International Bridge Corporation.

-Berkshire Hathaway acquired a quarter of the shares before selling to another investor in the company, local trucking entrepreneur Manuel Moroun.
-Moroun continued buying further eventually privatizing it.
+Much later Berkshire Hathaway acquired a quarter of the shares before selling to another investor in the company, local trucking entrepreneur Manuel Moroun.
+Moroun continued buying further, eventually privatizing it.

-The Ambassador Bridge opened November 15, 1929, at a total cost of $23.5 million.
+Incidents

 In April 1930, shortly after the bridge opened, a Canadian immigration inspector jumped to his death.
 The bridge has been used by other suicide jumpers.
-After it opened, high divers considered it as a venue for a record; but after measurements of the height and currents were taken into account, they were dissuaded and abandoned the attempt.
+High divers considered it as a venue for a record; after measurements of the height and currents were taken into account, they were dissuaded and abandoned the attempt.

-On November 14, 2000, a scaffold on the bridge collapsed, sending three men into the Detroit River and leaving four workers dangling from safety harnesses.
-Jamie Barker, one of the workers who fell into the water, died.
-An engineer, George Snowden, was disciplined by Professional Engineers Ontario for his role in the collapse; in 2012, a design that Snowden approved caused the Radiohead stage collapse in Toronto.
+On November 14, 2000, a scaffold collapsed, sending three workers into the Detroit River and leaving four others dangling from safety harnesses.
+Jamie Barker, one of those who fell, died.
+An engineer, George Snowden, was disciplined by Professional Engineers Ontario for his role in the collapse.
+In 2012, a design that Snowden approved caused the Radiohead stage collapse in Toronto.
 Snowden's associate Domenic Cugliari was also involved in both collapses.

+In July 2023, Spencer Baker, another construction worker, fell from the scaffolding into the river; he was rescued with undisclosed injuries.

-Access to the Ambassador Bridge was impeded by protesters during the Freedom Convoy 2022 protests in Canada.
-Protesters at the bridge blockaded it on February 7.
+Access to the Ambassador Bridge was impeded by protesters during the Freedom Convoy protests protests in Canada.
+Protesters at the bridge blockaded it on February 7, 2022.
 On the evening of February 7, traffic at the bridge came to a complete halt.
 The blockade continued into February 8.
 On the morning of February 8, officials declared the bridge reopened, but the blockade later resumed, pushing trips to the Blue Water Bridge between Sarnia and Port Huron.